Carpal Tunnel Syndrome Physical Therapy

 Carpal tunnel syndrome may develop from a combination of risk factors instead of one definitive cause.

 Some risk factors for carpal tunnel syndrome include:

-- Gender.
-One study shows that women are twice as likely to develop carpal tunnel syndrome than men.
+- Gender – One study shows that women are twice as likely to develop carpal tunnel syndrome as men.
 This can happen because women have relatively smaller carpal tunnels than men.